Thomas Ingles

-Thomas Ingles (1751 - 1809) was a Virginia pioneer, frontiersman and soldier.
+Thomas Ingles (1751–1809, sometimes spelled Thomas Inglis or Thomas English) was a Virginia pioneer, frontiersman and soldier.
 He was the son of William Ingles and Mary Draper Ingles.
 He, his mother and his younger brother were captured by Shawnee Indians and although his mother escaped, Thomas remained with the Shawnee until age 17, when his father paid a ransom and brought him back to Virginia.
 He later served in the Virginia militia, reaching the rank of colonel by 1780.

 Early life and captivity

 Ingles was born in 1751 on the Ingles family farm at Draper's Meadow, a pioneer settlement on the banks of Stroubles Creek near modern-day Blacksburg, Virginia.
 His younger brother George was born there in 1753.

 On 30 July (or 8 July, according to John P. Hale and Letitia Preston Floyd), 1755, during the French and Indian War, a band of Shawnee warriors (then allies of the French) raided Draper's Meadow and killed six settlers, including Mary's mother and her infant niece.
 They took five captives, including Mary and her sons George and Thomas, her sister-in-law Bettie Robertson Draper, and her neighbor Henry Lenard (or Leonard).
 Thomas's father William was nearly killed but fled into the forest.

 Mary and her sons were taken to Lower Shawneetown at the confluence of the Ohio River and the Scioto River, on what is now the Ohio-Kentucky border.
 Mary was separated from her two sons, and Thomas was taken to Detroit.
 George was taken to an unknown location and probably died soon afterward.
 In October, Mary and another woman escaped and walked for 42 days to return to Draper's Meadow.